GarrettBrown-dev/Pokemon.Solution/README.md

 - Navigate to the TODO folder in the command line
 - Use the command `dotnet restore`

-##### Run Tests

-- Navigate to TODO folder in the command line
-- Use the commands `dotnet build` and `dotnet restore` to make sure code is compiled and packages are installed
-- Use the command `dotnet test` to run tests on all test methods

 ##### View In Browser